 Phone systems have been hacked for generations.
 For example, in the 1950s and 60s, phone “phreaks” knew how to listen in on early conference calls and would publish this information in newsletters.
-Today, voice over internet protocol (VoIP) technology presents a new opportunity for criminals to listen in, which is why it’s critical for businesses like yours to employ the correct VoIP security for their communications systems.
-This is especially important for those businesses using enterprise VoIP that presents inroads to larger wide area networks (WANs).
+Today, voice over internet protocol (VoIP) technology presents a new opportunity for criminals to listen in, which is why it’s critical for businesses to employ the correct security measures for their communications systems.

-There are usually telltale signs of a VoIP hack, but what are the VoIP security vulnerabilities that you should be looking out for in your unified communications or business calling systems?
+There are usually telltale signs of a VoIP hack, but what are the vulnerabilities that you should be looking out for in your unified communications or business VoIP calling systems?

 Frequently Asked Questions about VoIP Security

 You must keep your business VoIP connections secure to protect your business’s critical information and to keep calls clear.
 Before we get into VoIP security issues, let’s address a few common questions about keeping your business communications line secure.

 Voice over IP connections are done over your IP address, so any holes in your VoIP security will be holes in your network security.
 With lax VoIP security, cybercriminals eavesdrop on your phone calls and have an “in” to your voice networks, which is a disastrous outcome.

 Is a VoIP Phone Service More Secure than a PSTN Line?

 This depends.
 Even with analog PSTN wiring, criminals tap into lines via the wires using physical access and eavesdrop into your conversations.
 With VoIP, if you take the right steps such as encryption and using dedicated networks as VoIP backbones, then there are very few ways for hackers to breach your security.